cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- setup data mapping using mapping templates for req/resp
 - AWS_PROXY (Lambda)
 	- incoming request from the client is input to the Lambda
-	- function is responsible for the lgic of req/rep
+	- function is responsible for the logic of req/rep
 	- no mapping template -> headers, query string params are passed as args to the lambda
 - HTTP_PROXY
 	- no mapping template